Kodokan Judo Institute: Function

 Today, the Kodokan has 1,206 mats across the five main dojo (training halls)—Main, School, International, Women's, and Boys'—plus a special dojo for retired judoka and special technique study purposes.

+History

+Women have trained in the Kodokan since 1926, but originally always separately from men.
+In 1962, after "pulverizing" the other students in the women's training group, Rena Kanokogi became the first woman allowed to train in the men's group at the Kodokan.

+In November 1972, following a letter campaign against the rule prohibiting women from being promoted to higher than 5th dan, Keiko Fukuda and her senpai Masako Noritomi (1913–1982) became the first women promoted to 6th dan by the Kodokan.

+In 1994 Keiko Fukuda became the first woman to be awarded a rare red belt (at the time for women still marking the 8th dan rank) in judo by the Kodokan.

+In 2006 the Kodokan awarded Keiko Fukuda the 9th degree black belt (9th dan), making her the first woman to hold this rank from any recognized judo organization.

 Building

 There are eight floors and a basement to the Kodokan dojo, each serving purposes for housing, training, and research by judoka.
 The basement holds the cafeteria and some conference rooms.
 The first floor has parking, a bank, and a store.
 The second floor contains a library and more conference rooms.
 The third floor is for judoka and visitors who are living in the dojo.
 The fourth floor contains dressing rooms.
 The fifth, sixth, and seventh floors are all used for training space (the seventh floor is called the Main Dojo), and the eighth floor is for spectators and has seats that look down into the main space of the seventh floor.

 Research floor

 The Kano Memorial Hall, Historical hall, exhibition room, and material stock room are located on the second floor.
 The halls contain posters of the development of judo, as well as information on some of the great masters of the system, written documents, photographs, and other information on the life of Kano and the people he met through his travels.
 The extensive library on the second floor holds over 7,000 books pertaining to judo, and is planned to be increased eventually.

 There are four research laboratories on the second floor: